moinul7002/Speech-Recognition-for-Emoition-Detection/README.md

 ## Objective

-Your task is to extract a set of prosodic correlates (i.e. suprasegmental speech parameters) and cepstral features from speech recordings.
+The task is to extract a set of prosodic correlates (i.e. suprasegmental speech parameters) and cepstral features from speech recordings.
 Then, an emotion recognition system is constructed to recognize happy versus sad emotional speech (a quite easy two class problem) using a simple supervised classifier training and testing structure.

 The original speech data is a set of simulated emotional speech (i.e. acted) from ten speakers speaking five different pre-segmented sentences of roughly 2-3 seconds in two different emotional states (happy and sad) totaling 100 samples.
 Basic prosodic features (i.e. distribution parameters derived from the prosodic correlates) are extracted using a simple voiced/unvoiced analysis of speech, pitch tracker, and energy analysis.
 Another set of Mel-Frequency Cepstral Coefficients (MFCC) features are also calculated for comparison.